|

 However, I still practise the skills that any commercial writer or journalist needs - if you want 400 words on "The history and use of garlic", or a vast range of other topics, I produce clean concise copy very quickly.
 I'd recommend all writers to spend at least some time learning and practising the skills of commercial copywriting.

 I'm a relative newbie to the world of book publishing although I've lost count of the amount of articles, short stories and so on that I've had published.
 Currently my books are available on Amazon Kindle and in paperback either from Amazon or directly from myself.
 The two I've published so far are the first in the series "Mistress Meg and the Elizabethan Rogues."
 As the title suggests, there's roguery afoot - plus humour, horses and magic, all swirling around the enigmatic central figure of Mistress Meg.
 Meg is a cunning woman - the cunning folk, men and women, played a very important role in Elizabethan times although it was sometimes on the edges of society.
+The first in the series is Mistress Meg and the Prigger of Prancers, in which Meg and her servants Matthew and Cornelius Nose-all come into conflict with a rival cunning-man and encounter rogues on the road, including a dangerous horse thief (the "prigger of prancers" of the title) |

 The second is Mistress Meg and the Silver Bell, in which there's plenty of trickery going on around an importance match between two horses owned by the Marcaster gentry.